[This is just one of many articles in the author’s Astronomy Digest.]

 It’s not uncommon for amateur astronomers to want to try their hand at astroimaging and this article is to help you make a good choice of camera should you wish to try yourself.
 The lowest cost alternative is to use your own DSLR or mirrorless camera and there are many article as to how to go about using them in the Digest.
-Unless modified, they are sadly not very sensitive to the deep red Hydrogen Alpha wavelength, produced by excited Hydrogen in star formation regions, and which adds so much to many astrophotographs.
-Also on warm nights, as their sensors warm up as a long sequence of images are taken, their images will suffer from ‘dark current’ noise.
+Unless modified, they are sadly not very sensitive to the deep red Hydrogen Alpha wavelength, produced by excited Hydrogen in star formation regions, which adds so much to many astrophotographs.
+Also on warm nights their sensors warm up as a long sequence of images are taken and their images will suffer from ‘dark current’ noise.
 So there can be a case for buying a specialised astro camera.

 As with digital cameras, most astro cameras now use a CMOS sensor which has an advantage over the earlier CCD cameras in having a far lower read noise which, as discussed below, allows shorter exposures to be used and simplifies the imaging system.
 The second advantage of a dedicated astro camera is that it will be far more sensitive to the H-alpha emission so enhancing the images of many deep sky objects.
-The third is that the more expensive cameras have sensors that may be cooled so greatly reducing both dark current and ‘amp glow’ when long exposures are taken.
+The third is that the more expensive cameras have sensors that may be cooled so greatly reducing both dark current and ‘amp glow’ and the effects of ‘hot pixels’ when long exposures are taken.

 Cameras are available with a variety of sensor sizes with larger sized sensors being used for deep sky imaging.
 Three that should be considered are 1 inch, Micro 4/3 and APS-C sensors; 13.2 x 8.8mm, 17.3 x 13mm and 23.6 x 15.7mm in size respectively.
 At greater cost, cameras with full frame sensors, 36 x 24mm in size, are available.
 Obviously, with a given focal length camera, a larger sensor will provide a greater field of view.
 A possible problem with the larger sized sensors when used with refractors is that they will show up what is called ‘curvature of field’ so that stars towards the corners of the frame will be distorted and so the use of a field flattener will be required.